Vapi: Geography

 The Arabian Sea, at the delta of the Damanganga, is about 7 km to the west.
 The city has tropical weather and enjoys three distinct seasons: winter, summer and monsoon, with rainfall ranging from 100 inches to 120 inches per annum.
 The Dhobikhadi, Bhilkhadi, Kolak and Damanganga rivers flow through Vapi.

 Surrounding locations include Daman, Dadra and Nagar Haveli, Umargam, Sarigam, Bhilad, Udvada, Sanjan and Pardi.

-Vapi shares its border with the union territory of Dadra and Nagar Haveli and Daman and Diu and Maharashtra.

-The union territory of Dadra and Nagar Haveli and Daman and Diu as well as Sarigam, Bhilad, Umargam, and Pardi, only 12–40 km from Vapi, are good residential and commercial areas.
-Daman and Silvassa attract tourists from all over the world.

 Transport

 National Highway 48 passes through Vapi.
 It is connected to all major cities.
 It is the only place from which one can visit Daman and Silvassa.
 City bus service is available.

 To cater to industry, the city hosts what is called a "floating population".
 The Vapi railway station on the Mumbai-Ahmedabad rail link of Western Railway has become the direct beneficiary in terms of revenues due to daily commuters.
 It is the only city connecting Daman district with Dadra and Nagar Haveli district.

 A coast guard airport is running in Daman where private charters can operate with prior permissions.
 It will also be one of the stations in the Mumbai–Ahmedabad High Speed Rail Corridor, otherwise known as the 'Bullet train project'.